jbdoumenjou/poc-changelog/readme.md

 If the first commit is merge with a patch label, the next version will be a patch.
 Then, if you add a new commit is added with a minor label, the version of the PR will be set to minor as well.

+The release-please action will keep only the commit content to generate the changelog.

 ```yaml

 ### Troubleshooting